thkukuk/rpm2docserv/README.md

 `rpm2docserv` with `-assets` pointing to the new directory.
 Any files whose name does not end in .tmpl are treated as static files and will be placed in -serving-dir uncompressed.

-## TODO

-* not found template: generate a full file where only the name of the manual page not found is missing, else we need to provide all variables via the auxserver.idx file and blow that up.
-* Optimze speed when gathering RPMs
-* Broken manual pages are not rendered but still part of xref/auxserver
-* https://www.sitemaps.org/ - Write extra tool to create sitemaps.xml files.
-Since this files contain the hostname, but we want to be independ in a container, create this files on demand when starting the container